samunemeth/E-paper-Clock/README.md

 The display could be reasonably used with *Esphome*.
 The configuration however is quite difficult, and the power efficiency will definitely be worse.
 I do not think I will be attempting to port it.
 I already have code for a [similar project](#related-projects).

-I'm already designing a new version of the mainboard.
-This version will probably have a new pinout, and may not require the global SPI remap.
-The current board requires some patching, and does not fulfill all my requirements.
-I will not be uploading this board version, but I'm working on the new one, that should work out of the box.

 ## Related Projects